 - Comparative and International Dispute Resolution

-- You must take a total of 180 credits, consisting of 135 credits from taught modules and 45 credits from a 12000-word dissertation.
+You must take a total of 180 credits, consisting of 135 credits from taught modules and 45 credits from a 12000-word dissertation.

 If you are a student of the Paris Bar School (EFB) you may complete the taught element of your studies within the Spring Term for validation as part of your training (PPI) from January to June.
 You are required to sit the relevant exams in July and remain a registered student, submitting your dissertations towards the end of the year in which you enrolled.
 In this way, you can complete an LLM in International Business Law parallel with your Bar School commitments.

 Induction and choosing your modules

-We run three-day induction periods in Paris in both January and September, which include an overview of the programme and module selection, dissertation and research skills, as well as introductions to careers, library resources, and the Critical Thinking and Writing in Law course.
+We run induction periods in Paris in both January and September, which include an overview of the programme and module selection, dissertation and research skills, as well as introductions to careers, library resources, and the Critical Thinking and Writing in Law course.

 It is a requirement that you attend the induction as it is a key time to meet fellow students and a number of staff from London, as well as ensure that you are all set for your studies ahead.
 You will also need to confirm your final module choices for the year by the last day of induction.